 Cold Peanut Soba Noodles with Grilled Shrimp

-- 1 large crown broccoli, cut into florets, blanched
+- 1 large head broccoli, cut into florets and blanched

 - 1 (9.5 ounce) package soba noodles